-Did you know the last time the Astros won the World Series it snowed in Houston?!
-That’s right in 2017 snow began to fall in December.
-Who knows what winter will bring this year, but I want to help you be prepared no matter what.
+Here in Houston, we never know what winter will bring.
+Sometime winters are mild with only a few days here and there, and others are wild!
+Whatever this year may bring, I want you to be prepared by completing a few simple honey-do’s.
 This checklist of winter maintenance can prevent severe damage to your home and can make your home more energy-efficient, saving you money over the long term.
-Take the time to make sure the interior and exterior of your home is ready for any harsh winter weather that might affect us this year.
+Take the time to make sure the interior and exterior of your home is ready for any type of winter weather.

 Doors, Windows & Attic

 These tasks can be simple DIY projects that can keep your home toasty and warm without having to crank up the heat.
 If you have an older, drafty home, this is a definite for you.